somenzz/server-check/README.md

 When the CPU, disk, and memory usage exceeds the preset value, an enterprise WeChat alarm notification is sent.

+## Update log:

+Added feature: health check for http service, you can add http check information in config.yaml.

 ## Configuration file

 ```yaml